Precious Blood Roman Catholic Church (Winnipeg)

 The Precious Blood Roman Catholic Church (French: Église du Précieux Sang) is a Roman Catholic parish located in the St. Boniface neighbourhood of Winnipeg, Canada.
 The church was designed by Canadian architect Étienne Gaboury.
 Construction of the building was completed in 1968.
 The church's tipi-inspired shape has been called Gaboury's most recognizable work by the Winnipeg Architecture Foundation.

 Architecture

 Design

 The Church is one of Étienne’s most notable designs as it has become a landmark in Canadian prairie architecture.
 The Design subtly relates its form to the tipi but has been modified to fit modern day liturgical requirements.
 The Church is an innovative design that has elements inspired by some of the decades most prominent architects, such as French architect Le Corbusier, who designed the Notre-Dame du Haut.
-It was at this time when Étienne’s focus on the paradigm shift of the church began to been seen in his publications “design for worship”.
+It was at this time when Étienne’s focus on the paradigm shift of the church began to be seen in his publications “design for worship”.
 The church is considered a bold expression of postmodern architecture in Canada.